 The formal work of the course will consist primarily of a single 25-page essay for graduate students, and a 15-page essay for undergraduates (these are the minimum acceptable lengths-longer essays gladly accepted), on some aspect of the Mexican Revolution.
-There will also be required of both groups a short prospectus for the paper (2-3 pages will suffice), along with a preliminary bibliography, due by the sixth week of the quarter without fail.
+There will also be required of both groups a short prospectus for the paper (2-3 pages will suffice), along with a preliminary bibliography, due in class in the fifth week of the quarter without fail.
 For graduate students the prospectus will be considered along with the long essay as the basis for the course grade.
 Undergraduates will also need to write two shorter papers, each dedicated to one of the weekly readings (see the calendar and guides below), and each weighted at 10% of the total grade (the long essay and the prospectus will therefore account for 80% of the total grade).
 The research for the long essay may be done all or in part in Spanish if the student has the linguistic capability, but a reading knowledge of Spanish is not a requirement of the course.
-What the instructor expects from the paper will be discussed in class.
-An important (if unquantifiable) element of the final grade with also depend upon students' consistent engagement in seminar discussions.
+What the instructor expects from the various papers will be discussed in class.
+An important (if unquantifiable) element of the final grade with also depend upon students' consistent engagement in seminar discussions, and upon the quality of the in-class presentations they are occasionally asked to make.
 Course format: